Are You Missing These Physician Tax Deductions?

 For physicians looking to save even more aggressively for retirement, a defined benefit plan is a powerful tool.
 Unlike a 401(k) where the focus is on contributions, a defined benefit plan is designed to provide a specific, predetermined pension-like payout in retirement.
 To fund that future benefit, you can make very large, tax-deductible contributions today—sometimes $50,000 to $100,000 or more per year, depending on your age and income.
 This makes them an excellent option for established physicians who want to accelerate their retirement savings in their peak earning years.
 Setting up these plans is more complex, so it’s important to work with a financial professional to ensure it’s structured correctly.

-The Triple Tax Advantage of HSAs
+The Triple Tax Advantage of an HSA

 A Health Savings Account (HSA) is one of the most tax-advantaged accounts available, but it’s often overlooked as a retirement tool.
 If you have a high-deductible health plan (HDHP), you can contribute to an HSA.
 This account offers a unique triple tax advantage: your contributions are tax-deductible, the funds grow tax-free, and withdrawals for qualified medical expenses are also tax-free.
 You can use the funds to pay for current medical costs, or you can invest the money and let it grow for future healthcare needs in retirement.
 An HSA essentially acts as a supplemental retirement account with incredible tax benefits.

-Essential Deductions for 1099 Physicians
+Must-Know Tax Deductions for 1099 Physicians

 Working as a 1099 physician gives you incredible flexibility, but it also means you’re the CEO of your own career.
 This shift comes with a new set of financial responsibilities, especially when it comes to taxes.
 Unlike W-2 employees, you’re in charge of tracking your income, managing expenses, and paying your own taxes.
 The good news is that this also opens up a world of deductions that can significantly lower your taxable income.
 Let’s look at some of the most essential deductions every independent contractor physician should know.